Can I Claim After Suffering An Electric Shock Injury?

 If you have experienced an electric shock injury in a public place, which was caused by negligence on behalf of the proprietor or manager, you could claim compensation. please call Accident Claims UK as soon as possible for your free consultation and if you have a legitimate case for compensation, we will proceed with your claim right away.

-If you successfully win your personal injury claim for an electric shock, your electric shock settlement payout will include general damages and special damages.
-General damages are compensation for your electric shock injuries, as well as the pain and suffering you endured as a result of these injuries.
-General damages are the larger part of your electric shock claim amount.
-Special damages include being able to claim back the cost of any medical treatment, transport or at home care that you had to receive as a result of your injuries.
-If you were cared at home by a family member because of your injuries, you can also claim money to compensate them for their time and lost income.
+Special damages allow you to claim back the cost of any medical treatment, transport or care that you had to receive as a result of your injuries.
+If you were cared for at home by a family member because of your injuries, you can also claim money to compensate them for their time and lost income.
 If you have lost income due to your injuries making you unable to work for a period of time, you can also sue for loss of earnings.
 This includes loss of monthly earnings, future earnings if your pension has been affected and loss of any benefits, sick pay or holiday pay you have accumulated.

 |Type of injury and severity||Compensation award||Notes|